Soni2901/ToFetchAllDetailsOfWindosPC/README.md

 # ToFetchAllDetailsOfWindosPC

-In this Project, I have written code to fetch saveral deatils of Windows PC which is mentioned below:
+In this Project, I have written code in Python to fetch saveral deatils of Windows PC which is mentioned below:

 1. All installed software's list:
 2. Internet Speed